 Low-maintenance garden design: 5 steps to designing low-maintenance gardens

 Large or small, traditional or contemporary, town or rural, we’ve probably all found ourselves thinking at some point or other that our gardens are too high-maintenance.
 We're all so busy, and there are so many other demands on our time.
-It's hardly surprising, therefore, that in all the years I’ve been a professional garden designer for Grantham, Stamford, Newark and surrounding areas, I have never once had a customer ask me to design them a high-maintenance garden.
+It's hardly surprising, therefore, that in all the years we’ve been designing gardens in Grantham, Stamford, Newark and surrounding areas, we have never once had a customer ask us to design them a high-maintenance garden.

 For many people, a successful garden is primarily about relaxing and spending happy times with friends and family.
 If looking after a garden like the one in the photograph above takes up too much valuable time then it's only natural that it can quickly begin to cause a source of frustration.
 But it is possible to make most gardens easier to maintain, and here's where garden design can help.

 Here's the Tythorne Garden Design 5 step guide to low-maintenance garden design:

 1: Be honest with how much time you are prepared to spend ‘working’ in the garden